Last Update: 10/2/2015

-Sparklines is a term coined by Edward Tufte which refers to a small graph that illustrates data content and can usefully be included in a document.
-You can add a small graphical image (line plot, box chart or histogram) to the column heading of any column with numeric data in your worksheet.
+Sparkline is a term coined by Edward Tufte.
+The term refers to a small graph that illustrates data content and can usefully be included in a document.
+You can add a small graphical image (line plot, box chart or histogram) to the column heading of any worksheet column containing numeric data.
 Highlight the column(s) and select Column: Add or Update Sparklines.
-A dialog will open where you can choose to plot Y columns against their associated X column, Plot Y Against X. This checkbox is unchecked, so by default all columns (including X columns) will be plotted against the worksheet row index.
+A dialog will open where you can choose to plot Y columns against their associated X column, Plot Y Against X. This box is unchecked, so by default all columns (including X columns) will be plotted against the worksheet row index.
 For more information on the sparkline dialog, please see the X-Function help file for sparklines.

 For a general discussion on sparklines, visit the OriginLab website.

 Adding sparklines to your worksheet, allows you to quickly view the shape or distribution of the data across many columns in a sheet without having to create graph windows.
 Each sparkline object is in fact an embedded graph which can be brought up for editing by double-clicking on the sparkline.

 Keywords:graph, curve, word size, view, data, embed, aspect ratio, stretch